HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 L
 -
 **lambda expression** A lambda is a programming technique that is related to anonymous functions.
 A lambda implicitly defines a function object class and constructs a function object of that class type.
+**less-than operator** Written as "<".
+Takes two operands and returns true if the left-hand operand is less than the right-hand operand.
+**less-than-or-equal operator** Written as "<=".
+Takes two operands and returns true if the left-hand operand is less than or equal compared to the right-hand operand.
 **library type** Type defined by the C++ Standard Library.
 M
 -